-Your dossier contains inadequate data for in vitro gene mutation study in bacteria (Annex VII, Section 8.4.1.) and for in vitro cytogenicity study in mammalian cells (Annex VIII, Section 8.4.2.), performed with the source substance (EC: 939-637-2) which is rejected for the reasons provided in Appendix A, Section 1 and Appendix B, Section 1.
+Your dossier contains negative data for in vitro gene mutation study in bacteria (Annex VII, Section 8.4.1.) with the Substance and inadequate data for in vitro cytogenicity study in mammalian cells (Annex VIII, Section 8.4.2.), performed with the source substance which is rejected for the reasons provided above (Appendix A, Section 1).

-The results of the requests for information in Appendix A, Section 1 and Appendix B. section 1. will determine whether the present requirement for an in vitro mammalian cell gene mutation study in accordance with Annex VIII, Section 8.4.3 is triggered.
+The results of the requests for information in Appendix A. section 1. will determine whether the present requirement for an in vitro mammalian cell gene mutation study in accordance with Annex VIII, Section 8.4.3 is triggered.

-You have provided the following study record with source substance (EC: 939-637-2):
+You have provided the following study record with the source substance (EC: 939-637-2):

-(i) In vitro gene mutation in mammalian cells (according to OECD TG 476) giving negative results.
+(i) In vitro gene mutation study in mammalian cells (according to OECD TG 476, GLP), giving negative results.

-ECHA has assessed this information and identified the following issue(s):
+ECHA has assessed this information and has identified the following issue: